Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Disabling-Policies.md

 ![MonitorDisable* parameters](../media/MonitorDisableParams.png)

-This will deploy policy definitions which will only be evaluated and remediated if the tag value(s) aren't included in the list you provided.
+This will deploy policy definitions which will only be evaluated and remediated if the tag value(s) are not included in the list you provided.

 ### How it works

 The policyRule only continues if "allOff" is true.
-Meaning, the deployment will continue as long as the MonitorDisableTagName tag doesn't exist or doesn't hold any of the values listed in the MonitorDisableTagValues parameter.
+Meaning, the deployment will continue as long as the MonitorDisableTagName tag does not exist or does not hold any of the values listed in the MonitorDisableTagValues parameter.
 When the tag holds one of the configured values, the "allOff" will return "false" as *"notIn": "[[parameters('MonitorDisableTagValues')]"* is no longer satisfied, causing the evaluation and hence the remediation to stop.

 ```json
     "policyRule": {